ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Exploring the principles of financial accounting.

-• Utilizing double-entry accounting methods.
+• Utilising double-entry accounting methods.

 • Understanding the basics of financial reporting.